turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/8-stake-pool-contract.md

 'Online'
 ```
-If the pool is offline, then it also displayes the offline reason.
+If the pool is offline, then it also displays the offline reason.
 There are 2 reason why the pool would be offline:
-- Stopped - means the pool was explicitly stopped an operator
+- **Stopped** - means the pool was explicitly stopped an operator
-- StakeActionFailed - means that a NEAR stake action failed, which will take the pool offline automatically
+- **StakeActionFailed** - means that a NEAR stake action failed, which will take the pool offline automatically

 Staking can be started and stopped using the following NEAR CLI commands:
 ```shell